cerner/ccl-testing/whitenoise/whitenoise-maven-plugin/README.md

 # whitenoise-maven-plugin

-A maven reporting plugin for displaying the unit test and code coverage results obtained using [ccl-maven-plugin](../../ccl-maven-plugin/README.md).
+A maven reporting plugin for performing a static analysis of CCL code and displaying the results.
+Normally it is used in conjunction with [ccl-maven-plugin], but it can be used standalone.
+It has the same prerequisite [maven configuration][maven-configuration].

 Usage
 ===